janverschelde/PHCpack/src/doc/source/refman.rst

 are defined as well.
 In solving Laurent polynomials, solutions with zero coordinates are excluded.

+There are packages to read and parse polynomials in symbolic form, from the standard input, from a file, and from a string.
+Also the writing of polynomials works for standard output, to file, or to string.

 Nested Horner Forms for Evaluation
 ----------------------------------